Authored by Monica Gray

 Kiawah Orthotic Flip-Flop Sandals for Women

 For those of you searching for flip-flops that not only provides a deep heel cup that aligns your feet, but sandals that are also waterproof, look no further.
 The Kiawah women's flip flop has a cushioned ergonomic EVA foam sole and excellent arch support that helps with plantar fasciitis, supinate, and orthopedic heel or foot pain.
-These are your go-to orthotics waterproof shoes.
+These are your go-to orthotics waterproof shoes for your next rafting trip.

 The Napali Hiking Sandals